 Velvet Tree Ant

 Mainly found in California.
-Homes are located in old tree stumps, under tree bark, under stones, inside walls and attics.
+Homes are in old tree stumps, under tree bark, under stones, inside walls and attics.
 Tend aphids (honeydew-producing insects) but kill and eat other insects.
-Invade picnic / bbq areas- has the ability to contaminate food.
+Invade picnic / BBQ areas- could contaminate food.
 When squished produces bad odor like the odorous house ant.
 Bites people- its bite can be very painful and last a while.